SaaS SEO: Boost Your Online Presence in 8 Steps

 Once you have this data, you’ll need to prioritize the pages to work on.
 For example, you can start by deleting unwanted pages.
 Next, update the underperforming content.

-Step 3: Conduct Competitor Analysis
+Step 4: Conduct A Competitor Analysis

 Being an established SaaS website doesn’t warrant resting on your laurels.
 You need to be constantly vigilant.
 That entails analyzing your competition and staying on top of what they’re doing.